 Our Team

-I recognize the disparities that exist in the American healthcare system.
+I also recognize the disparities that exist in the American healthcare system.
 I believe that Doula work is reproductive justice work and that everyone, regardless of ethnicity, race, gender, sexuality, citizenship status, and income, deserves an empowering pregnancy and postpartum experience.
 For every family that hires me, I make a donation to an organization working hard to advance reproductive justice in our communities.

 Sending you strength, confidence, and a dose of sanity as you embark on your journey to parenthood!